-When you're answering questions, try to use the STAR method as much as possible.
+When you're answering questions, implement the STAR method as much as possible.

 This is a good way to highlight specific hardships throughout your career in a professional manner & without talking poorly on your previous employer.
 If you're going to talk about a bad situation in order to highlight a positive outcome, be very careful with your words.
 Always keep it classy!

 PRO TIP: Some say that taking the earliest time slot available yields better results because interviewers are more likely to be alert with a clearer mind.
 I personally have always chosen whichever time slot fits my schedule best, so I wouldn't put a lot of pressure on this topic.